smartdevicelink/sdl_evolution/proposals/0333-handle-scenario-where-no-valid-cert-is-available.md

     </function>
 ```

-When an app tries to start a protected service and Core does not have a valid certificate Core will dispatch OnPermissionsChange with encryptionReady=false.
-When Core receives a valid certificate Core will dispatch OnPermissionsChange with encryptionReady=true.
-In the case an app's StartService was NAK'd because Core did not have a valid certificate, when the app receives `OnPermissionsChange` with `encryptionReady = true` it will know that it may retry its StartService.
+When an app tries to start a protected service and Core does not have a valid certificate Core will dispatch `OnPermissionsChange` with `encryptionReady=false`.
+When Core receives a valid certificate Core will dispatch `OnPermissionsChange` with `encryptionReady=true`.
+In the case an app's StartService was NAK'd because Core did not have a valid certificate, when the app receives `OnPermissionsChange` with `encryptionReady=true` it will know that it may retry its StartService.

 #### App Library Changes

-This chart describes what new action the app libraries should take upon receiving an OnPermissionChange based on the value of parameter `encryptionReady`.
+This chart describes what new action the app libraries should take upon receiving an `OnPermissionsChange` based on the value of parameter `encryptionReady`.

 |encryptionReady Value|App Action|
 |--|--|